Welcome, fellow writers! What can you learn from me and my journey?

 In 2007, when I signed my first book contract, I had an agent, a small advance, and a seven-year contract with a small traditional publishing house.
-So I’ve been at this for a while and ridden that roller coaster of being a published author.
-In 2013, when I created my first indie book, I knew the level of quality I wanted my books to have if they were to compete with traditional press books.
-Today my indie press, Belo Dia Publishing Inc. is where most of my books are published.
-Belo Dia is Portuguese for “Beautiful Day” and “Beautiful Day” is part of who I am as a person, so it became a major part of my branding.
-Which leads me to that branding question.
+I’ve ridden that traditional roller coaster with highs and lows.
+In 2013, when I created my first indie book, to put my college poems out, I knew the level of quality I wanted my books to have if they were to compete with traditional press books.
+Today, my indie press, Belo Dia Publishing Inc., is where most of my books are published.
+Belo Dia is Portuguese for “Beautiful Day,” and “Beautiful Day” is part of who I am as a person, so it became a major part of my branding.
+Which leads me to a branding question.

 What is branding?
-I say it’s knowing who you are, acting like it, and making sure your brand reflects that.
-I know there’s a lot more to it, and I’m no branding expert, but I do know that the more you are yourself and write in your writer’s voice, the more you will connect with readers who will follow you and your work.
-I recently had my website redesigned with a new logo and a new look and this rebranding fits who I am.
+I believe it’s knowing who you are, acting like it, and making sure your brand reflects that.
+There’s a lot more to it, and I’m no branding expert, but I do know that the more you are yourself, writing in your writer’s voice, the more you will connect with readers who will follow you and your work.
+Even if you hire someone to help you with branding, you will need to know who you are.
+They need to know, to do a good job for you.
+In 2025, I had my website redesigned with a new logo and a new look.
+This rebranding fits who I am as a multi-genre, traveling author.

 My training as a writer: